 There is a lot of confusion out there with respect to this issue, but for almost all of us, the answer, in my opinion, is YES.

 Squirt is cueball deviation from the stick line.
 It happens every time you use sidespin.
-It's an angle change for the cueball that happens during the instant when your tip strikes the ball.
+It's an angle change for the cueball that happens during the instant when your tip strikes the ball off its vertical center.
 Squirt is caused by your shaft.
 All shafts cause squirt – some less than others.
 Less is good.

 Note that most of the high-tech shaft marketing information will say things such as "low-deflection shaft".
 You'll rarely see the word "squirt," but that's what they mean.
 From a technical perspective, we prefer to say that the shaft deflects (bends toward the side of the cueball), while the cueball squirts away from the sidespin.
 For example, if you use left english, the cueball will squirt to the right.

 Since squirt is an angle change in the cueball's travel line (not a curve), the farther the ball travels before it hits its target, the bigger a factor this is.
 You must accommodate for squirt in your aim to make the cueball go where you want it to go.

 Let's talk about the practical difference between standard shaft and a low-deflection shaft.
 In the diagrams below we're trying for a full hit on an object ball six feet away, and we're hitting 50% of the maximum sidespin with each shaft.
 Aim straight at the target ball.
 Now shift the stick over in parallel and aim to hit 50% sidespin on the cueball, pointing at the same spot on the target ball (to produce a repeatable experiment).